isomerpages/moe-haiggirls/_about-hgs/Our School/Our School Rules & Discipline Policy.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Students must not leave the school premises before they are dismissed
+for the day,</p>
+<p>including afternoon activities such as CCA and Booster classes, without
-for the day without permission from the teachers.</p>
+permission from the form teachers.</p>
 </td>
 </tr>
 </tbody>